 Primary Job Functions

 The Frank and Peggy Steele Internship Program for Youth Leadership Development provides meaningful, hands-on training in numerous professional careers including research, photo archives, technical services, curatorial, education, archives and collections management, development, multi-media, publications, and communications.
-In addition, interns learn and work in the company of baseball's best-known personalities during the annual Hall of Fame Weekend and Induction Ceremony, held in Cooperstown each summer.
+In addition, interns learn and work in the company of baseball's best-known personalities during the annual Hall of Fame Weekend and Induction Ceremony.

-To be considered, students must have completed at least their sophomore year and be enrolled in a bachelor's or master's degree program at a college or university during the internship, or have just graduated in May of 2015.
-All Steele interns receive a bi-weekly stipend during the ten weeks of the program and access to affordable student housing.
+To be considered, students must have completed at least their sophomore year and be enrolled in a bachelor's or master's degree program at a college or university during the internship, or have just graduated in May of the year of their internship.
+All Steele interns receive a stipend during the ten weeks of the program and access to affordable student housing.
 If fulfilling an academic requirement, college credit may also be awarded.
-Applications for the 2016 Steele Internship Program are due January 31, 2016.
+Applications for the 2017 Steele Internship Program are due January 31, 2017.